 Turtles force a long view towards conservation.
 Many species can live for at least a hundred (or more) years, encouraging us to think over spans of centuries.
-Habitats that we might restore must be protected for generations.
-Turtles also live on every continent except Antarctica, in nearly all types of habitat, from the Blanding’s turtles of Canada to the side-neck turtles of Argentina, and from the Horsfield’s tortoise of Uzbekistan to the Speke’s hinge-back tortoise of South Africa.
-Nearly everywhere one goes, chances are that turtles live close–which makes them a great resource for schools to learn about local wildlife and the threats it faces.
-With that knowledge comes awareness of the need for environmental protection, both for our own well-being and that of our scaly, shelled neighbors!
+They also live on every continent except Antarctica, in nearly all types of habitat, from the Blanding’s turtles of Canada to the side-neck turtles of Argentina, and from the Horsfield’s tortoise of Uzbekistan to the Speke’s hinge-back tortoise of South Africa.
+Nearly everywhere one goes, chances are that turtles live close–which makes them a great resource for citizen scientists to study local wildlife.
+With the knowledge gained comes awareness of the threats that turtles face, and the need for environmental protection–both for our own well-being and that of our cold-blooded neighbors!

-Whenever possible, we will seek to include cutting-edge research tools in our investigations, from DNA sequencing to digital photography, Bluetooth-enabled tracking tags, and digital recognition software.
-As this project grows, we plan to post plenty of “makerspace” projects that will give students the opportunity to develop career-building skills!
+Whenever possible, we will seek to incorporate cutting-edge research tools in our investigations, from DNA sequencing to digital photography, Bluetooth-enabled tracking tags, and digital recognition software.
+As this project grows, we will post plenty of “makerspace” projects that will give students the opportunity to develop career-building skills!

-Please feel free to click around, read our blogs, learn about different locations, and learn more about our students and their turtle friends!
+Please feel free to click around, read our blogs, learn about our participating locations, and find out what we’re doing.